This section lists terms and abbreviations used within the University. You will encounter them frequently so it is

 Under the Academic Progress Policy, students who pass fewer than half of the points they are enrolled in for a calendar year are placed on Conditional Enrolment in their next year of study and may enrol for a prescribed course of study only.

 A paper that must be taken concurrently with another paper, unless it has already been passed.

 The governing body of the University.

 The collection of papers for which a student is enrolled in a particular semester or year.

-The step of the Course Enrolment phase in which a student's finalised course for the year or semester is accepted by both the University of Otago and the student.
+The step of course enrolment in which a student's finalised course for the year or semester is accepted by both the University of Otago and the student.